Rethinking SNN Online Training and Deployment: Gradient-Coherent Learning via Hybrid-Driven LIF Model: Related Works

 \section{Related Works}

-\textbf{Recurrent learning algorithms for SNNs.} Considering the similarity in computational mechanisms between SNNs and Recurrent Neural Networks (RNNs), \cite{wu2018STBP} and \cite{neftci2019surrogate} transferred the Back-propagation Through Time (BPTT) method from RNNs to the supervised learning field of SNNs and utilized surrogate functions to tackle the non-differentiable problem existed in the spike firing process, which is called the STBP training algorithm.
-On this basis, \cite{li2021dspike}, \cite{guo2022recdis} and \cite{wang2023ASGL} respectively attempted to start from the perspective of regulating the distribution about the backward gradient and membrane potential, introducing progressive surrogate functions and penalty terms. \cite{deng2022temporal} proposed a target learning function which comprehensively considers the SNN output distribution within each time-step, which is particularly suitable for neuromorphic sequential data.
-To further improve the learning stability and performance of SNNs, various BatchNorm (BN) modules \citep{zheng2021going, duan2022TEBN, Guo2023MBPN} and attention mechanisms \citep{yao2023attention, qiu2024gated} have been proposed successively, which capture the representation information contained in spike sequences from multiple dimensions, including spatial-wise, temporal-wise and channel-wise.
+\textbf{Recurrent learning algorithms for SNNs.} Considering the similarity in computational mechanisms between SNNs and Recurrent Neural Networks (RNNs), Wu \etal \cite{wu2018STBP} and Neftci \etal \cite{neftci2019surrogate} transferred the Back-propagation Through Time (BPTT) method from RNNs to the supervised learning field of SNNs and utilized surrogate functions to tackle the non-differentiable problem existed in the spike firing process, which is called the STBP training algorithm.
+On this basis, Li \etal \cite{li2021dspike}, Guo \etal \cite{guo2022recdis} and Wang \etal \cite{wang2023ASGL} respectively attempted to start from the perspective of regulating the distribution about the backward gradient and membrane potential, introducing progressive surrogate functions and penalty terms.
+Tang \etal \cite{tang2022relaxation} proposed Relaxation LIF to mitigate gradient mismatch in deep SNN training.
+Deng \etal \cite{deng2022temporal} proposed a target learning function which comprehensively considers the SNN output distribution within each time-step, which is particularly suitable for neuromorphic sequential data.
+To further improve the learning stability and performance of SNNs, various BatchNorm (BN) modules \cite{zheng2021going, duan2022TEBN, Guo2023MBPN, jiangtab2024} and attention mechanisms \cite{yao2023attention, qiu2024gated, zhou2023spikformer, yao2024spike} have been proposed successively, which capture the representation information contained in spike sequences from multiple dimensions, including spatial-wise, temporal-wise and channel-wise.
 Recently, advanced spiking models have become a focus of academic attention.
-Researchers have proposed a variety of neuron models with stronger dynamic properties and memory capabilities around membrane-related parameters \citep{fang2020incorporating}, firing mechanism \citep{yao2022GLIF} and dendrite structure \citep{hao2023progressive}, promoting deeper exploration towards brain-inspired intelligence.
-In addition, a spatial-temporal back-propagation algorithm based on spike firing time \citep{bohte2002error, zhang2020temporal, zhu2023exploring} has also attracted widespread attention.
-However, this series of methods are currently limited by high computational complexity and unstable training process, which cannot be effectively applied to complex network backbones and large-scale datasets.
+Researchers have proposed a variety of neuron models with stronger dynamic properties and memorizing capabilities around membrane-related parameters \cite{fang2020incorporating, yao2022GLIF}, firing mechanism \cite{guo2024ternary, shen2024conventional} and dendrite structure \cite{hao2023progressive, wang2024autaptic}, promoting deeper exploration towards brain-inspired intelligence.
+LIAF-Net \cite{wu2021liaf} adopt a similar model structure to this work and combine it with a series of RNN-related modules, but they aim to achieve lightweight information processing rather than efficient online training and deployment.
+In addition, a spatial-temporal back-propagation algorithm based on spike firing time \cite{bohte2002error, kim2020unifying, zhang2020temporal, zhu2023exploring} has also attracted widespread attention.
+However, this series of methods are currently limited by high computational complexity and unstable training process, which cannot be effectively applied to complex network backbones and learning scenarios.